xaionaro/alfresco-expirable-content/readme.md

 # Alfresco Expirable Content

-It a very ugly-hacky fork of [https://github.com/Conexiam/alfresco-expirable-content](https://github.com/Conexiam/alfresco-expirable-content), but notifing about expired documents (instead of deleting them)
+It's a very ugly-hacky fork of [https://github.com/Conexiam/alfresco-expirable-content](https://github.com/Conexiam/alfresco-expirable-content), but notifing about expired documents (instead of deleting them)

 This add-on gives you the ability to add an expiration date to content.
 When the expiration date is in the past, the content is notified about.